jackytrabbit/littlewing/README.md

 # littlewing
-A qmk/vial keyboard, split qaz
+A qmk/vial keyboard, split qaz.
+Designed by LAZYDESIGNERS.